MoonGrt/Riscv-SoC-Software/README.md

 ##### Video Output (VO)

 The Video Output module (VO module) is used to output video data to the HDMI interface.
-It is responsible for generating the timing and differential signals required by HDMI from the incoming video data and ensuring that the video data is output to the display at the correct time and location.The VO module consists of three main parts: input processing, timing generation and HDMI transmission.The VO module receives 16-bit video data from the incoming √P module.
+It is responsible for generating the timing and differential signals required by HDMI from the incoming video data and ensuring that the video data is output to the display at the correct time and location.The VO module consists of three main parts: input processing, timing generation and HDMI transmission.The VO module receives 16-bit video data from the incoming VP module.
 When the signal is valid, it maps the input data to complete 24-bit RGB data and generates the output display clock.
 The processing includes parsing out each bit of the red, green and blue tri-colour signals from the input signal and splicing them in the format required for HDMI display.
 After processing by the timing generation module, the generated timing signal and the processed RGB data are input to the DVI/HDMI transmission module.
 This module generates the TMDS signal (Transmission Minimum Differential Signal) required by HDMI through differential transmission, including clock signals and TMDS data signals.
 This system supports LCD, HDMI and other video output methods for users to choose from, through the VOControlRegister.

 #### 2.2 System Software: